Alabama

 |

 Statute contains basic guidelines for evaluating voter intent and directs the secretary of state to adopt rules providing further guidance.
 Administrative rules provide for uniform, nondiscriminatory standards for establishing what constitutes a vote and what shall be counted as a vote for all categories of voting systems and voting procedures used in Vermont.
-See also the 2020 Election Procedures manual, appendices K and M.
+See also the secretary of state's Election Procedures manual, appendices K and M.

 |